meshcloud/collie-hub/docs/guide/best-practices.md

   Separating the concerns of defining resources in [kit modules](../reference/kit-module.md) and orchestrating terraform executions in [platform modules](../reference/platform-module.md) leverages the tools where they are strongest
-- **community**: reusable modules can be shared more easily with the community - and also more easily adopted to jumpstart your own landing zone construction kit
+- **community**: reusable modules can be shared more easily with the community - and also more easily adopted to jumpstart your own landing zones

 ## Structuring kit modules